-In May 2014 the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
-This update supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
+In May 2014 the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," and in August 2015 the FASB issued ASU 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," which defers the effective date of ASU 2014-09 by one year.
+ASU 2014-09 supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
 The core principle of ASU 2014-09 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
 ASU 2014-09 defines a five step process to achieve this core principle and, in doing so, it is possible that more judgment and estimates may be required within the revenue recognition process than is required under present U.S. GAAP.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price, and allocating the transaction price to each separate performance obligation.
 The new standard also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments.
-ASU 2014-09 is effective for reporting periods beginning after December 15, 2016, which means that it will be effective for us in the first quarter of our fiscal year beginning August 1, 2017.
-Early adoption is not permitted under U.S. GAAP.
-ASU 2014-09 allows adoption using either of two methods: (i) retrospective to each prior reporting period presented, with the option to elect certain practical expedients; or (ii) retrospective with the cumulative effect of initially applying ASU 2014-09 recognized at the date of initial application and providing certain additional disclosures.
-We are currently evaluating the impact of our pending adoption of ASU 2014-09 on our consolidated financial statements.
+ASU 2014-09 is effective for reporting periods beginning after December 15, 2017, which means that it will be effective for us in the first quarter of our fiscal year beginning August 1, 2018.
+Early adoption of one year prior to the required effective date is permitted.
+ASU 2014-09 allows adoption using either of two methods: (i) retrospective to each prior reporting period presented, with the option to elect certain practical expedients; or (ii) retrospective with the cumulative effect of initially applying ASU 2014-09 on our consolidated financial statements.